LDalby/loggr/README.md

 ```

 ## Use
 A short example of using the CleanRawFile function to clean output from HOBO data loggers.
 In this example you have a bunch of data logger files sitting in a folder containing only logger files.
-It is assumed that the last 12 characters of the file name is date and extension.
-If this is not the case the code will break...
+It is assumed that all the characters before the last underscore is the logger ID.
+If this is not the case you might get funky stuff out...

 The *beginendfile* file is a file with the three columns: BiotopID, start & stop.
 It is indicating the start and stop dates for each logger.
 To avoid the data which may have been recorded before deployment of the device.